ivandjuka77/WIP-gatsbys-waiter/README.md

 - Learned about React state, useEffect, hooks, and general tricks.
 - Improved knowledge of Backend, localStorage, API Calls, MongoDB, etc.
 - Understood Axios and how it works

+## Thank you for checking out my project!
+Feel free to look at the rest of my Github :)